 Students should be aware that some private, institutional, state and federal scholarship/aid programs might be combined to fund a student's education (required student fees, other fees and books).
 Once these educational costs have been met, however, the various scholarship/aid sources may be reduced, as required by the respective program's regulations, in order to prevent a surplus of funds and a resulting overpayment to the student.

 Scholarship athletes are eligible to receive academic scholarships.
 Under no circumstances, however, may assistance to an athlete exceed the amount of need established by a needs analysis system approved by the Department of Education or the amount of a full scholarship as described in Article VIII, Section I, of the National Junior College Athletics Association Handbook, whichever is greater.

 This handbook contains information about scholarship values and selection criteria.
 Missouri State University-West Plains reserves the right to change any of these without notice.
 The University invites applications; however, awards are given annually contingent on funding.

 A special note for students planning to transfer to the Springfield Campus: There are several Missouri State University scholarships designated for transfer students.
-In addition, selected Missouri State University-West Plains scholarships (i.e., Board of Governors, Chancellor's, Dean's and Leadership) offered by the West Plains campus may be transferred to the Springfield campus by students who meet the renewal criteria.
-For more information on scholarships available to transfer students, go to http://www.missouristate.edu/FinancialAid/scholarships/Transfer.htm.
+In addition, selected Missouri State University-West Plains scholarships (i.e., Board of Governors, Chancellor's, and Dean's) offered by the West Plains campus may be transferred to the Springfield campus by students who meet the renewal criteria.
+For more information on scholarships available to transfer students, go to https://www.missouristate.edu/FinancialAid/scholarships/Transfer.htm.